-Want a yacht with cutting-edge design & ground-breaking technology?
+Want a yacht that effortlessly combines cutting-edge design and groundbreaking technology?

-The Shogun 43 is designed to be fun and a thrill to sail, which is why we have torn up the traditional method of sail plans and made this yacht customisable with two rig and keel options depending on the style of sailor and what they want to achieve on the water.
+The Shogun 43 is designed to be fun and an absolute thrill to sail, which is why we have torn up the rule book and discarded the notion of what a sail plan should look like.
+Instead, we have made this yacht customisable, including having two different rig and keel options.
+Your choice depends on the style of sailor you are, and what you want to achieve on the water.

-If you are looking for real thrill and exhilaration, the rig with runners and a square top mainsail with a 2.7m deep keel is the setup that will give you the ultimate performance.
-And if you are a more short-handed sailor or the one who prefer relaxed cruising, then the regular backstay with pinhead mainsail and a shallower 2.4m keel is the one for you.
-Either or, both setups are guaranteed to help you leave the world in your wake.
+If you are looking for thrill and exhilaration, the rig with runners and a square top mainsail with a 2.7m draft keel is the setup that will give you ultimate performance.
+If you are a more into short-handed sailing or prefer relaxed cruising, then chose the regular backstay with pinhead mainsail and a shallower 2.4m keel.
+Either or, both setups are guaranteed to help you leave yachts in your wake.

-With both options, the Shogun sail plans are designed to be flexible, easily manageable and suited to the occasion depending on the number of crew, weather conditions, type of sailing, preferred power and your overall experience.
+Regardless which option you chose, the Shogun sail plans are designed to be flexible, easily manageable and suited to any occasion.
+Change your setup depending on the number of crew, weather conditions, type of sailing, preferred power, and overall experience.

-And in another break from conventional Scandinavian design, Shogun Yachts have also introduced full-size self-tacking jibs to the Shogun 43.
-Previously, self-tackers have been a compromise on performance cruisers due to their reduced jib size.
-However, by moving the mast further back to allow a larger pre-triangle base, we have been able to include a self-tacker that can handle a full-size jib.
+In another break from conventional Scandinavian design, Shogun Yachts have introduced full-size self-tacking jibs to the Shogun 43.
+Previously, self-tackers were a compromise in performance due to their reduced jib size.
+But, in a bold move we moved the mast further back to create a larger foretriangle base, which has allowed us to utilise a self-tacker with a full-size jib.
 No compromise.

-So now with more than enough room for multiple headsail options, staysails and inner jibs (which are all customizable) and a mainsail that is large enough to meet today’s racing requirements, the Shogun 43 is ready to take the lead.
+With more than enough room for multiple headsail options, staysails, and inner jibs – all customizable – and a mainsail large enough to meet today’s racing requirements, the Shogun 43 is ready to take the lead.

-Specifically designed to be light in the water, the Shogun 43’s hull, deck, rig, rudders and even most parts of the interiors have been made entirely from carbon to ensure a low overall weight.
-Even the keel fin has been moulded from carbon, with the weight added to the keel bulb to allow for more stability and speed when sailing in higher winds and larger sails.
-The merge of the hull and deck is also done differently.
-Instead of placing the entire deck onto the hull and merge it a the shearline, the Shogun’s hull has the bottom structure, the hull and sidedeck laminated as one unit to ensure a stronger and stiffer structure.
-This also give a smooth and rounded shearline.
-With a stronger structure, the structure in the bulkheads is no longer as important, allowing the interiors to open up and feel more spacious.
-The entire hull is moulded as one, with a seamless centreline.
-The cabintop and cockpit gets moulded as one unit and laminated onto the sidedeck.
-All carbon composites are built through our partnership with composite experts Vaxholm Komposite, Marstrom Composite and Linjett Yachts.
+Designed to be light in the water, the Shogun 43’s hull, deck, rig, rudders and even most of the interior have been made entirely from carbon, ensuring a low overall weight.
+Even the keel blade is made in carbon, so that the weight of the keel is sitting in the bulb, giving the yacht more stability and speed when sailing in stronger winds and with larger sails.
+The fusion of the hull and deck is also done differently than in most boats – instead of placing the deck onto the hull and fusing them at the shear line, the Shogun has the bottom structure hull and side deck laminated as one unit to ensure a stronger and stiffer structure.
+The cabin top and cockpit get cast as one unit and is laminated onto the side deck This also give a smooth and rounded shear line.
+With a stronger overall structure, the strength of the bulkheads become less significant, which allows us to open up the interior and create a more spacious feel.
+All carbon components are created in collaboration with our partners and composite experts Vaxholm Komposit, Marstrom Composite and Linjett Yachts.